You’ve got questions—we’ve got the answers (or can at least connect you with the offices that do)!

 The Occidental College Bookstore accepts cash, check, debit/credit card, Voucher or Bengal Bucks.

 When you purchase on the Oxy Bookstore website or in-store you may choose to use your Student Account Voucher.
 This allows you to quickly and easily charge purchases to your student account to pay later.
-The Voucher is available thru Sept.
-30. Your student account is only charged for the amount of money you spend in the Bookstore.
+Your student account is only charged for the amount of money you spend in the Bookstore.
 The maximum you can spend is $600.
 You need your Oxy ID to access your Voucher.

-If you need to purchase items in the Bookstore after Sept.
-30 and want to charge it to your Student Account when the Voucher is unavailable, or if your books exceed $600, there is another fund called Bengal Bucks.
+If you need to purchase items in the Bookstore and want to charge it to your Student Account when the Voucher is unavailable, or if your books exceed $600, there is another fund called Bengal Bucks.